 For further explanation as to how we approach LGBT relationships in the PSHE (RSHE) Programme please see:

 'Including and valuing all children.
 What does Jigsaw teach about LGBTQ relationships?'

 Jigsaw RSE Content

-The grid below shows specific RSE learning intentions for each year group.
+The grid below shows specific RSE learning intentions for each year group in the 'Changing Me' Puzzle.